Patricia Wiltshire

-Professor Patricia Wiltshire (born 16 February 1942 in Monmouthshire, South Wales) is a forensic ecologist, botanist and palynologist.
-She has been consulted by police forces and industry in almost 300 investigations in several countries and has been instrumental in solving several high-profile crimes, including the killings of Sarah Payne and Millie Dowler, the cold case of Christopher Laverack, the Soham murders, and the Ipswich serial murders.
+Patricia Wiltshire (born 16 February 1942) is a forensic ecologist, botanist and palynologist.
+She has been consulted by police forces and industry in almost 300 investigations in several countries and has been instrumental in solving several high-profile crimes, including the killings of Sarah Payne and Milly Dowler, the cold case of Christopher Laverack, the Soham murders, and the Ipswich serial murders.

 Early life and education

 Wiltshire was born in 1942 in the coal-mining valleys of Monmouthshire, South Wales.
 When she suffered severe burns in a home accident at the age of seven, followed by repeated chest infections that permanently damaged her lungs, her education was put on hold.
 She spent her convalescence reading encyclopaedias.
 After working as a medical laboratory technician (1960–1964), she moved on to a career in the business world and then studied botany at King's College London (1970–1973).
 She lectured there for several years in microbial and general ecology before taking up a post at the Institute of Archaeology at University College London.
 She was later responsible for setting up a Masters' course in forensic archaeological science which ran successfully and continued after she left UCL.